Sunday, November 24, 2024

 CPU & RAM

-Windows in S mode: This nerfed version of Windows will run fast with any hardware.
+• Windows in S Mode: This lightweight version of Windows runs well on budget hardware.

 Storage

-Above you can see 256GB is plenty to store thousands of photos and several hundreds of videos.
-Most laptops have at least that much.
+Typically, 256GB is enough for thousands of photos and hundreds of videos.
+Most modern laptops offer at least this amount of storage.

 Operating System